shoreason/python-pandas-tutorial/tutorial.md

 # Sho's 20-min Python Pandas Tutorial

 It is not uncommon to see a lot of people using Excel for data analysis.
 Excel is great, with a lot of in-built math and stats functions.
-Where is starts to fall apart is when you have a huge dataset (millions of record).
+Where it starts to fall apart is when you have a huge dataset (millions of record).

 --